-Found in 12 Collections and/or Records:
+Found in 13 Collections and/or Records:

 Kaikhosru Shapurji Sorabji was a renowned pianist and composer whose complex music is rarely performed.
 The collection contains published writings as well as photocopied scores of Sorabji's music for piano, chamber ensembles, orchestra, organ, and voice.

 Henrietta G. Baker Low was instrumental in establishing the music teacher education program at the Peabody Conservatory.
 Her papers contain personal essays describing her work as well as a pamphlet outlining public school curricula in Baltimore.

 These papers consist of writings, diaries, printed material, photographs, and correspondence relating to NASA administrator and Johns Hopkins University alumnus Hugh L. Dryden's personal and professional life.
 Also included are his student work, diaries, sermons, awards, and honorary degrees.
 The overall collection spans from 1908 to 1966.

-This collection consists of an essay titled, “The BITCH Manifesto,” considered to be one of the leading texts of the Second Wave Feminist movement, and one of the earliest examples of language reclamation made by a social movement.
+This collection consists of an essay titled, “The Bitch Manifesto,” considered to be one of the leading texts of the Second Wave Feminist movement, and one of the earliest examples of language reclamation made by a social movement.
 The essay was written by Jo Freeman, under her movement name "Joreen," and originally published in 1970.